 Renovation or renovated existing properties

 Every individual has a unique style, and your home only feels like home, if it matches your style.
 Maybe you are lucky, and you will find something that is so utterly magnificent, you won’t need to renovate as the property was already wholly renovated in the style you love.
 You could find existing properties that need to be finished or refreshed.
-Ask before you buy some quotes about the work that needs to be done.
+Ask before you buy some quotes about renovation and construction work on the Côte d’Azur that needs to be done.
 We can help you with that, so there will be no surprises afterward.
 Wouldn’t it be nice to enter your existing property with all the work done?

 Buying existing properties

-Offre d’achat, Promesse de vente and Compromis de vente
+Buying a villa with Offre d’achat, Promesse de vente or Compromis de vente

-Once you are you happy with the final price, the selling real estate agent will propose an ‘offre d’achat’ for the existing property.
-The main aspects of the property are in this paper described, such as address, lay-out, size and separately made agreements.
+Once you are happy with the final price, the selling real estate agent will propose a ‘Compromis de vente’ for the existing property.
+The main aspects of the property are in this paper described, such as an address, layout, size, and separately made agreements.
 This information is signed by both parties and then the notary will use this info to make a provisional purchase agreement.
-This agreement should be signed within 30 days of the ‘offre d’achat’.

 Offre d’achat is a unilateral promise from the buyer to the seller.
 The potential buyer indicates that he wants to purchase the specified property within a specified period.
 However, it does not guarantee that the house must also be sold to the buyer.
-The offre d’achat largely describes what you wish to buy.
-If the term expires and buyer and seller do not agree, then the offer will expire.
+The ‘offre d’achat’ largely describes what you wish to buy.
+If the term expires and the buyer and seller do not agree, then the offer will expire.

 If you want to choose from quality existing properties, you can work with Living on the Côte d’Azur.
 We’ve been active in French Riviera real estate since 2006 and only work with professionals.
-Our services to find suitable existing properties, negotiate a fair price and find a notary that talks English are free of costs.
+Our services connect you with 500 real estate agents, so we have a powerful network to find suitable existing properties.
+We also have access to off-market properties in France.
+Once found, we’ll help you to negotiate a fair price, and find a notary that talks English.
 Call or WhatsApp with Ab and Jo on +33770186203 or mail us at email@example.com We are open seven days a week to give you the best service available.